ibm-cloud-docs/schematics/sc-agentb1-display.md

 # Displaying agents
 {: #display-agentb1-overview}

-You can view an agent using the agent ID to retrieve the detailed configuration information.
+You can view an agent by using the agent ID to retrieve the detailed configuration information.
 You can also list all the agents that are created in your account.
 {: shortdesc}

-## Displaying the list of agents using UI
+## Displaying the agents through UI
 {: #display-agentb1-get-ui}
 {: ui}

 1. Log in to your [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/){: external} account by using your credentials.
-2. Navigate to **{{site.data.keyword.bpshort}}** > **Agents**.
+2. Click **{{site.data.keyword.bpshort}}** > **Agents**.
 3. Click your agent from the list to view the agent details.

-## Displaying the list of agents using the CLI
+## Displaying the agents through CLI
 {: #display-agentb1-list-cli}
 {: cli}